 What’s on: Eclectic music acts, Silver Screen outdoor cinema, Away with the Fairies forest installation, Spellbound Forest, Peekaboo baby tent, Pillow Fight, Midnight Feast, Tribal Tournament fancy dress finale.

-Don’t miss: Cut a Shine barn dance, Curtis Eller’s American Circus, Baghdaddies, Retro Discos, Hope & Social and many more…
+Don’t miss: Cut a Shine barn dance, Footlights music stage, Charleston Workshops, Retro Discos and much more…

 Where: Escot Park, Devon, EX11 1LU (National Rail to Feniton station)